 The famous Southwest Companion Pass: How to get one

-Earn enough Rapid Rewards points (or spend enough on Southwest flights), and you can snag the highly coveted Southwest Companion Pass.
-Consistently earning rave reviews among passengers and on points sites, this gem entitles you to bring a guest on any Southwest flight for a calendar year (or more).
+Earn enough Rapid Rewards points (or spend enough on Southwest flights), and you can snag the Southwest Companion Pass.
+This popular perk entitles you to bring a guest on any Southwest flight for a calendar year (or more).

-To be eligible, you’ll need 135,000 qualifying points or fly 100 (or more) qualifying flights in a calendar year.
-If you manage that (and plenty of passengers do), you’ll be granted a companion pass for that calendar year and the following one.
-The only caveat: Taxes and fees on companion fares still apply.
+To be eligible, you’ll need 135,000 qualifying points or fly 100 (or more) qualifying one-way flights in a calendar year.
+If you manage that (and plenty of passengers do), you’ll be granted a companion pass for the remainder of that calendar year and the entire following one.
+The only caveat: Taxes and fees on companion fares still apply (starting from $5.60 one-way).
 But those are a fraction of what you’d pay for full-fare flights.

 Love Field: A reason to book Southwest out of Dallas

-To the surprise of some first-time passengers, Southwest has an airport almost all its own: Dallas Love Field (LUV).
-Located about six miles northwest of Dallas, this airport, a former military facility named after an Army pilot, can offer a big advantage for booking Southwest flights out of Dallas.
+To the surprise of some first-time passengers, Southwest has an airport almost all its own: Dallas Love Field (DAL).
+Located near downtown Dallas, this airport, a former military facility named after an Army pilot, can offer a big advantage for booking Southwest flights out of Dallas.